fionazhang94/Dissertation/README.md

 # Dissertation
-All the codes belong to the dissertation
+All the codes and data belong to the dissertation